Documents, certificates, letters and notes available at British embassies in Abu Dhabi and Dubai.

 Where local notaries can provide services, the British consulate will not provide them.
 In many cases, local notaries or lawyers can provide services more cheaply, quickly and conveniently.

-Some services may be available by post.
 You must make an appointment for each service that requires your personal attendance.

 Before booking, make sure you have selected the correct service and that the document will be accepted by the relevant authority.
 This could be the local town hall, registry office, tax authorities, immigration office or another authority either in the United Arab Emirates, the UK or a third country.
 Only the relevant authority can confirm which service you will require.
 This information cannot be verified by the British consulate.

 Services we provide in the United Arab Emirates